r-andy79/milestone-project-1-band-website/README.md

 - [ ] fully functional contact form

 ## Testing
-The following tests have been conducted the webpage works correctly
-* Testing scenario number 1: 'The Monkees' logo link
-    * After clicking the link when browsing
-* Testing scenario number 2: 'About' link
-    * After clicking the link it scrolls the window to the 'About' section
-* Testing scenario number 3: 'Music' link
-    * After clicking the link it scrolls the window to the 'Music' section
-* Testing scenario number 4: 'Concerts' link
-    * After clicking the link it scrolls the window to the 'Concerts' section
-* Testing scenario number 5: 'Contact' link
-    * After clicking the link it scrolls the window to the 'Contact' section
-* Testing scenario number 6: Play a song
-    * After clicking 'play' button, the song will start
-* Testing scenario number 7: Download a song
-    * After clicking a song title or an image above it, the song will start downloading
-* Testing scenario number 8: Play a video
-    * After clicking 'play' button, the video will start
-* Testing scenario number 9: Complete the contact form
-    * The website will not let to submit an empty form
-    * The website will not let to submit a form with invalid email address
-    * The website will not let to submit a form with empty text area
-* Testing scenario number 10: Social media links
-    * When hovering over the social media link it changes its scale and color
-    * After clicking the social media link it opens new browser window

 The website has been tested in a variety of devices such as:
 * OnePlus 5T